 Create an e-mail campaign, so that candidates hear from your organization with interesting information every few days before the interview.
 Also, provide candidates with answers to questions, interview prep, what to expect at the interview, etc. And reinforce why your culture is a great place to spend their careers.

-Tip for candidates: Not cancelling but late?
-Don’t assume that showing up late doesn’t matter; it’s already part of your interview and proof that you respect timeliness and deadlines.
-Anticipate getting lost, getting stuck in traffic, spending 10 minutes looking for parking.
+Tip for candidates: Not canceling but late?
+Don’t assume that showing up late doesn’t matter; it’s already part of your interview and proof that you respect timelines and deadlines.
+Anticipate getting lost, getting stuck in traffic, and spending 10 minutes looking for parking.

 Being prepared for cancellations is an important part of recruiting.
 By having a backup candidate in mind and following up with prompt communication, you can ensure that any delays in scheduling are kept to a minimum.
 And above all else, remember to be gracious!